mainmatter/trash-in-treasure-out/text.md

-the validation in the `TryFrom<String>` implementation for `Location`, and ensuring the `Location` can only be created and deserialized via that validation, we've ensured that a `Location` _always_ represents a valid location, *as long as our valication logic is correct*.
+the validation in the `TryFrom<String>` implementation for `Location`, and ensuring the `Location` can only be created and deserialized via that validation, we've ensured that a `Location` _always_ represents a valid location, *as long as our validation logic is correct*.
 And by accepting `Json<Location>` in our Axum request handlers directly, those handlers don't need to do any further validation.